 Back to Blog

-Section 8 Eviction Grounds 2026: Complete Guide for UK Landlords
+Section 8 Eviction Grounds 2026: Full UK Guide

-Under the Renters' Rights Act, Section 8 is the route for UK landlords to regain possession of their properties.
-Understanding all 17 grounds, which ones are mandatory, and how to prove your case is essential for every private landlord.
+Under the Renters' Rights Act, Section 8 is now the route for UK landlords to regain possession.
+Understanding all 17 grounds, which are mandatory, and how to prove your case is essential.

 This guide explains each ground, which ones courts must grant, and why your record-keeping matters more than ever.